JazzMaster/LazGFX/README.md

         go fetch and install both FreePascal (fpc) and Lazarus also.

-        Visual Studio Installer is enclosed, but its a "rolling release" sort of application.
+        Visual Studio "Code" Installer is enclosed, but its a "rolling release" sort of application.

-        Microsoft Visual Studio is over 15GB installed (YIKES!!) and unknown compatibility or syntax.
+        Microsoft Visual Studio(classic) is over 15GB installed (YIKES!!) and unknown compatibility or syntax.

-	For SIN there is a WinAPI port: http://math.ubbcluj.ro/~sberinde/wingraph/main.html
+	For SIN there is a WinAPI port: http://math.ubbcluj.ro/~sberinde/wingraph/main.html (or you can browse the files here, which is the same thing.
-	- or you can browse the files here, which is the same thing.
+	WARNING: The colors DO NOT conform to XTerm standards, nor CGA standards-mine DO)

 	The guy seems to have a better WinAPI direct access than the FPC team, therefore his unit (as per 2010) AFAIK is far superior.
 I doubt much has changed in FPC, all of the docs still point to JEDI